CANNABIS SCHEDULING & YOU!

 The definition of all the other schedules (II-V) includes a finding that the substance has “accepted medical use in treatment in the United States,” but this does not mean that the federal government recognizes cannabis as a medicine.
 This definition is reserved for products that have achieved FDA approval, a process ill-suited for herbal products with multiple active compounds like cannabis.
 The FDA categorizes “herbal medicines” as dietary supplements that cannot make health claims and are primarily absent from curricula for medical professionals and insurance coverage.

-State programs operate outside the Controlled Substance Act (CSA), medical cannabis programs will continue to be protected from federal interference of the Justice Department (DOJ) as long as the medical cannabis amendment to the Commerce-Justice-Science (CJS) budget is reauthorized every year.
+State programs operate outside the Controlled Substances Act (CSA), and medical cannabis programs will continue to be protected from federal interference by the Justice Department (DOJ) as long as the medical cannabis amendment to the Commerce-Justice-Science (CJS) budget is reauthorized every year.

 No matter what happens next, the FDA has confirmed that cannabis has accepted medical use in the United States.
 This will no doubt have an impact on attitudes about medical cannabis, reducing stigma and increasing the acceptance of cannabis for medical professionals, employers, state regulators, and hopefully Congress.

-For medical cannabis advocates, rescheduling means that the struggle for access to medical cannabis hamoved to the federal level.
+For medical cannabis advocates, rescheduling means that the struggle for access to medical cannabis has moved to the federal level.
 A change in schedule pushes the issue before federal agencies beyond determining IF cannabis has accepted medical properties to HOW we can integrate cannabis into the healthcare infrastructure.

 But rescheduling alone will not change the experience of cannabis stakeholders.
-Cannabis in the current state supply chains would remain illegal federally.
+Cannabis in the state programs would remain illegal federally.
 That would mean that Congress and individual federal agencies will still have to create a pathway for cannabis products for any stakeholder to have the rights and protections afforded to other Americans.

-Help make Cannabis Rescheduling Count for Patients!
-Take Action Now:
+You Can Help Make Cannabis Rescheduling Count for Patients!
+Get Involved Today

 Federal Cannabis Laws